Cleft lip is a type of congenital deformity caused by abnormal facial development during gestation or the first trimester of pregnancy.

 The risk for developing cleft lips in infants of mothers who take Topamax or its generic equivalent, compared to infants of mothers not taking anticonvulsant medication, is double the risk.
 Similarly, use of the anti-nausea drug Zofran has been associated with a twofold increased risk of cleft palate.
 Other Zofran birth defects include cleft lip and heart malformations.

-If your baby has a cleft lip and you took Topamax to prevent seizures or migraine headaches, you should act now and contact Anapol Schwartz law firm to find out what your legal recourse is.
+If your baby has a cleft lip and you took Topamax to prevent seizures or migraine headaches, you should act now and contact Anapol Weiss law firm to find out what your legal recourse is.